adamrogoyski/tetris/README.md

 * Track the passage of time in terms of screen-update frames and various frame-counting ticks
 * Auto-advance blocks downward at a set rate based on the number of lines completed.

-When auto-advance collides, line clearing is is performed, and the next piece is started unless the game is over.
+When auto-advance collides, line clearing is performed, and the next piece is started unless the game is over.

 The game intends to stick to 60 frames-per-second (FPS), with counters (ticks) counting frames.